simplenetes-io/podc/PODSPEC.md

         Each entry is as:
         clusterPort:hostPort:maxConn:sendProxy
         This file is later accessed by the `sns` project manager when finding new unused host ports to delegate when compiling.
-        Also the `simplenetesd` accesses this file to configure the host-global `proxy.conf` file, so that internal routing between pods on different hosts work.
+        Also the `simplenetesd` accesses this file to configure the host-global `portmappings.conf` file, so that internal routing between pods on different hosts work.
         This file is synced to the cluster together with the pod executable.

     - pod.ingress.conf
         A conf file which describes the ingress configuration for the compiled pod.
-        This file is used only by the `sns` project manager when generating the ingress configuration for the ingress pod.
+        This file is used only by the `sns` project manager when generating the ingress configuration (haproxy.conf) for the ingress pod.
         This file is not synced to the cluster.

 ## The Simplenetes pod YAML specification